EHE Overview

 • Syringe services programs (SSPs) dramatically reduce HIV risk and can provide an entry point for a range of services to help stop drug use, overdose deaths, and infectious diseases.

-• New laboratory and epidemiological techniques allow us to pinpoint where HIV infections are spreading most rapidly so health officials can respond swiftly with resources to stop the further spread of new transmissions and support those newly diagnosed.
+• New laboratory and epidemiological techniques allow us to pinpoint where HIV infections are spreading most rapidly so health officials and community partners can respond swiftly with resources to stop the further spread of new transmissions and support those newly diagnosed.

 With these powerful data and tools, we have a once-in-a-generation opportunity to end the HIV epidemic.